-Why Things Break - What Does Entropy Mean - - - - The Real Definition of Entropic Chaos
+Why Things Break and What Does Entropy Mean.
+The Real Definition of Entropic Chaos.

 Why things break...

 What does entropy mean?

 - Why do things break down?
 That's entropy.

 - Why are you obstructed in everything you try to do?
 That's entropy.

 - Why is Murphy's Law so prevalent?
 That's entropy.